-Everything you need to know about LE Audio, the new Bluetooth standard
+Bluetooth LE Audio FAQ: Four years later, here’s what you need to know

 Availability

-By now you're probably wondering two things: when is this going to be in products that are actually for sale, and will my old Bluetooth gear work with my new?
+By now you're probably wondering two things: what products is this in that are actually for sale now, and will my old Bluetooth gear work with my new?

-The arrival of equipment that uses Bluetooth Audio LE is expected to start in the spring of 2020.
-That means headphones, true wireless earbuds, smartphones, Bluetooth speakers and everything else.
-The Bluetooth SIG doesn't force manufacturers to only use the latest version so we'll need to wait for announcements from companies that make the products individually.
+As of March 2024, the list of devices compatible with Bluetooth LE audio isn’t very long.
+Based on a press release, Samsung’s phones like the Galaxy Z Flip 5 and Galaxy Z Fold 5, Galaxy S23, Galaxy A54, as well as select older devices will get LE Audio with Auracast broadcast support in One UI 6.1.
+The Galaxy S24 already supports the standard.
+Sony’s Xperia 5V supports LE, as well as Google’s Pixel 7, and Pixel 8 series.
+ASUS Zenfone 10 has been confirmed, but you’ll need a pair of earbuds that also support it to get the full benefit and the choices aren’t many when you look at the multitude of Blueooth-enabled earbuds and headphones on the market.

+You won’t get it with Apple’s earbuds, and some Sony products like the WH-1000XM5 rely on their own LDAC codec instead.
+But it is out there!
+Among those confirmed at this time would be the OnePlus Buds Pro 2, Sony’s INZONE gaming buds, WF-1000XM5, and Linkbuds S, Samsung’s Galaxy Buds2 Pro, and the Earfun Air Pro 3.

 And yes, your existing stuff will still work even if you buy something with these new capabilities.
 If you get new headphones with Bluetooth LE Audio, they will work with your current phone and vice versa.
 This is because the Bluetooth SIG does force manufacturers to provide interoperability with legacy equipment in order to be certified.
 Flex those muscles, SIG.